jboud17/socialnetwork/Angular/README.md

 - ProfileHeaderComponent:
 	- Displays the profile header at the top of all pages but /login and /register
 	- Uses CurrentUserService to determine the logged-in user
+	- Uses AllUsersService to set and use the list of all users
 	- On all pages but the specific user profile page (/profile/{{username}}), displays the logged-in user's name and profile picture
 	- On the specific user profile page, displays the currently-viewed user's name and profile picture
 	- Button row (right button is always Logout):